 Often these pictures are taken whilst on walks when I see amazing weather or views develop in front of me as I wander along with my dog.
 Other times, I'll head out at a specific time with a certain picture in mind, but that rarely goes to plan!

+July 2017 - The walks around Countisbury enjoy some stunning views because of its high position.
+The views generally look over towards the Channel or over Exmoor.
 In this case we’re looking back towards Exmoor and down into the trees of the Lyn Valley.
 At the bottom of the valley is the Watersmeet garden.
 The image was taken in August when the beautiful purple Heather is at its beautiful best.

 September 2019 - This is a prominient row of thatched cottages on the corner of Lynmouth opposite the harbour.
 The flowers and signs in the late summer sun really stand out against the white of the buildings and the picket fence.
 The buildings contain popular attractions including the Harbourside cafe on the corner and the Rising Sun Hotel.

 May 2018 - This lime kiln found on the beach at Heddon's Mouth was originally restored by National Trust in 1982.
 In the 19th century, limestone and coal were brought across the Bristol Channel and burnt in the kiln to make the lime needed to counteract the acidity of the local soil.
 Get there by strolling through ancient woodland alongside the River Heddon, between some of England's highest cliffs.

 June 2018 - There’s two paths that lead from the Heddon Valley towards Woody Bay.
 This was on the higher path, looking over the valley to the opposite peak and across the Channel to the setting sun.
 It was during the very hot period in the summer of 2018, on the same day as the picture Coastline View to Foreland Point.
 A ship can be seen sailing towards the sunset and Atlantic Ocean.